 Now, we'll move to Illustrator.
 The first thing we need to have is an isometric grid.
-There are a lot of resources on how to do this on VectorTuts, but here's the way I do it: First, I create a new RGB document.
+There are a lot of resources on how to do this on Envato Tuts+, but here's the way I do it: First, I create a new RGB Document.

-Now that we got one line on each end of the Artboard, we can start doing our grid.
-Select both lines with the black arrow and go to Object, Blend, Make.
+Now that we've got one line on each end of the Artboard, we can start doing our grid.
+Select both lines with the black arrow and go to Object > Blend > Make.

-In the Spacing field, select Specified Steps and enter a number no minor than 30.
+In the Spacing field, select Specified Steps and enter a number no less than 30.
 This will determine how big or small the modules on your grid are going to be.

-After that, select the result and create a duplicate on top of it.
-You can do this by copying and pasting in front (Ctrl+C, then Ctrl+F).
+After that, select the result and create a Duplicate on top of it.
+You can do this by copying and pasting in front (Control-C, then Control-F).

 Now you can tweak it as you want.
 I like to apply the following to mine: